 For 15 years (yes 15) I coached my clients in what I can only describe as a seriously “toxic” environment.
 It got to the point where every day when I was walking towards the entrance of my old gym I had to take a huge breath and tell myself “you can do this Jade“.

 I eventually hit my breaking point and left to Coach my clients in a much more positive and professional work environment.
 While I’m still quite frustrated with myself for staying in such a toxic place for so long, I’m beyond excited about where I’m now Coaching my amazing clients.
-You can now catch me Coaching at Elite Performance in downtown Vancouver.

 You might ask, Why did you stay so long in an environment that I was so unhappy in?
 That’s a good question…